puddlejumper26/htmltojson/README.md

   - Pure HTML to JSON
   - - with \n
   - - span a
+  - - span class
+  - - a path

   - HTML with Styling to JSON
   - - with \n